mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/file-structure.md

 subsection: Mobile End-to-End Testing
 ---

 The folder structure is mostly based on the [Detox scaffold](https://github.com/wix/Detox/blob/master/docs/Guide.Jest.md) which was created on initial run.
-Folders and files are:
+The folders and files are:
 ```
 |-- detox
   |-- e2e